iconify/website/privacy/index.md

 Iconify website uses browser storage to store customised settings, such as dark/light mode, color changes when you customise icons, etc...

-Data does not contain any personal information, it does not leave your browser, it is not used for tracking or analytics.
+This data does not contain any personal information, it does not leave your browser, it is not used for tracking or analytics.

 ## Clearing data

 If you want to clear all stored data, simply clear `localStorage` contents in your browser.

+If you want to delete your account data, you can do that from account management menu after signing in.